 By default, the Fortify Analysis Plugin includes all source files from dependent modules in scans.
-Although you can scan individual modules, scan results are more accurate if you scan an entire project at once.
+Although you can scan individual modules, analysis results are more accurate if you scan an entire project together.

 To exclude dependent or nested modules from analysis: